 Prone Scapula T Exercise for Creating A Stable Base for the Arm

 Strong coordinated scapula muscles create a stable base for the arm.
-When scapula muscles are a weak, the shoulder, wrist and hand are vulnerable to repetitive strain injury.
+When scapula muscles are weak, the shoulder, wrist, and hand are vulnerable to repetitive strain injury.

 If you’re interested in learning more about rehabilitating an upper extremity injury that has caused lingering pain, schedule an appointment today with one of our Physical Therapists at Physio Logic.
-Fill out the form below to get started.
+Fill out the form below to get started or call us now.